MMLab-CU/CLUE/README.md

 - Class template ``value_range``: so you can write ``for (auto x: vrange(1, 10)) { ... }``.
 - Class template ``array_view``: wrap a memory block into an STL-like view.
 - Class template ``reindexed_view``: STL-like view of a subset of elements.
 - ``type_name`` for getting demangled type names with supported compilers.
 - A collection of predicate-generating functions to express conditions.

 #### String and text processing

 - Class template ``string_view``: light-weight wrapper of sub-strings. **(backport from CELF)**
-- Extensions of string functionalities (*e.g.* trimming, value parsing, and tokenizers).
+- Extensions of string functionalities (*e.g.* trimming, value parsing, tokenizers, and template rendering).
 - In-memory string formatting and extensible formatter systems.
 - Text I/O functionalities (*e.g.* read file into a string and wrap string into a stream of lines).